nus-cs2103-AY2223S1/ip/README.md

 # User Guide
-BobTheBot is an application made for **managing tasks**.
+Bestie is a ✨slay bae lit fam✨ application made for **managing tasks**.
 The application comes with all the benefits of a sleek GUI and allows you to stay organised in a hassle-free way!

 ## Quick Start
 1. Ensure that you have `java 11` installed on your device.
-2. Download the latest version of BobTheBot
+2. Download the latest version of Bestie.

 ---

 ## Features
-BobTheBot handles **3 types of tasks** and various **commands** to handle such tasks
+Bestie handles **3 types of tasks** and various **commands** to handle such tasks

 ### ToDo
 ToDos are tasks which you can add that do not have a date attached.
 Can be used for non-urgent tasks.